SkellEX01/SkellEX01/README.md

 - 🔭 I’m currently working on as Software Engineer
 - 🌱 I’m currently learning TypeScript
 - 💬 About me: A Stoic sees the world clearly!
-- ✨ My hobbies: Violin, music, workout, study
+- ✨ My hobbies: Violin, symphony, workout, study
 - ⚡  MBTI: INTJ-A

 ### My Favorite Song: Two Steps From Hell -「Away With Your Fairies」🎧